Remember: Troubled Debt Restructurings Have Tax ConsequencesMarch 25, 2020

-With most offices and business aside from “essential” ones closed in the New York City area (and for that matter, across the country and around the world) I can only imagine the hardships being placed on everyone.
-With that in mind, I want to share with my followers some information on distressed debt and troubled debt restructurings (TDR), in case you are confronted with a post-COVID-19 pandemic situation where you need to seek a modification of your debt and/or request concessions from the lender in a time when you may be experiencing financial difficulties.
-I encourage anyone who finds themselves in this situation to consult with their tax advisor, as TDRs have tax consequences.
+With most offices and businesses aside from “essential” ones closed in the New York City area (and for that matter, across the country and around the world), there are hardships being placed on everyone.
+With that in mind, information on distressed debt and troubled debt restructurings (TDRs) may be useful in case you are confronted with a post-COVID-19 pandemic situation where you need to seek a modification of your debt and/or request concessions from the lender due to financial difficulties.
+Anyone who finds themselves in this situation should consult with their tax advisor, as TDRs have tax consequences.

-If now or in the future, you find yourself negotiating TDR, my partners and I remain available to provide you with more clarity on the six attributes mentioned above or additional tax technical guidance on this matter.
+If you find yourself negotiating TDR now or in the future, Marks Paneth remains available to provide you with more clarity on the six attributes mentioned above or additional tax technical guidance on this matter.
 Stay safe, everyone, and let’s keep the conversation going...